Importing ready-made server blocklists on your own Mastodon server

 1. Either click ⋯ on one of their posts, or go to their profile and click the ⋯ or︙ button at the top

-2. Select Mute, Block or Block domain, depending on what you want
+2. Select Mute or Block depending on what you want

 3. If you change your mind, do the same thing again but select Unmute or Unblock